mongodb/specifications/source/sessions/driver-sessions.rst

 When a new implicit ``ClientSession`` is started it MUST NOT attempt to acquire a server session from the server session pool.
-When a new explicit ``ClientSession`` is started it MAY attempt to acquire a server session from the server session pool.
+When a new explicit ``ClientSession`` is started it SHOULD attempt to acquire a server session from the server session pool.
 See the algorithm below for the steps to follow when attempting to acquire a ``ServerSession`` from the server session pool.

 Note that ``ServerSession`` instances acquired from the server session pool might have as